zzzevaka/docmcp/README.md

 ![Template Library](docs/screenshots/templates.png)

-**Use templates for:**
-- Standard README structures
-- API endpoint documentation
-- Testing strategies
-- Deployment procedures
-- Code examples
-- For any documentation that you want to share across multiple projects

 ### 3. MCP Integration

 Connect your documentation directly to AI assistants through Model Context Protocol.
 Your documentation becomes instantly queryable by Claude and other MCP-compatible agents.

 ![MCP Connection](docs/screenshots/mcp-integration.png)

-**Benefits:**
-- AI assistants can access your project-specific knowledge
-- Provide context-aware responses based on your documentation
-- Keep AI responses aligned with your team's standards
-- Reduce repetitive explanations of project-specific concepts

 ## Features